AdaCore/spark2014/lrm/source/introduction.rst

   verification evidence could not be generated].
 See section :ref:`test_and_proof` for further details.

-- |SPARK| shall provide for constructive and retrospective modes of verification as follows (see section :ref:`verific_modes` for further details):
+- |SPARK| shall provide support for constructive, generative and retrospective verification as follows (see section :ref:`verific_modes` for further details):

-   * |SPARK| shall provide for a constructive (modular) mode of specification and verification of (partially) developed programs, to allow static analysis as early as possible in the development lifecycle.
-[Hence, package bodies need not be present for formal verification to proceed.]
+   * |SPARK| shall support constructive (modular) specification and verification of (partially) developed programs, to allow static analysis as early as possible in the development lifecycle.
+[Hence, package and subprogram bodies need not be present for formal verification to proceed.]

+   * |SPARK| shall complete by generation from the body code, where possible, incomplete contracts.
+For instance, if a dependency relation is given on a subprogram but a subprogram nested within does not have a dependency relation, this should be generated by the tools.
+     This may shorten development time should simplify maintenance.

-   * |SPARK| shall provide a retrospective mode of verification where useful forms of verification can be achieved with code that complies with the core |SPARK| restrictions, but otherwise does not have any contracts.
+   * |SPARK| shall support retrospective analysis where useful forms of verification can be achieved with code that complies with the core
+     |SPARK| restrictions, but otherwise does not have any contracts.
      In this mode, implicit contracts can be computed from the bodies of units, and then used in the analysis of other units, and so on.